VCTLabs/redis-ipc/docs/dev/pre-commit-config.rst

 These checks will NOT modifiy files.
 They will examine all RST files (except ChangeLog.rst) and report any issues.

-If a commit fails due to any of these hook, all reported issues must be manually fixed before committing again.
+If a commit fails due to any of these hooks, all reported issues must be manually fixed before committing again.